mjansova/sonicScrewdriver/README.md

 sonicScrewdriver
 ================

-Sonic Screwdriver - A plotting tool for high-energy physics using Root
+A plotting tool for high-energy physics using Root